Indiana H.S. softball coach orchestrated murder of ex-fiancé with the help of former player, says prosecutor

 E.J. insisted she didn't see Shea that night, but detectives didn't believe her.

 DET.
-BEN SCHWARTZ: You know a hell of a lot more than you're telling us.
+BEN SCHWARTZ (to E.J.
+Stephen): You know a hell of a lot more than you're telling us.
 And we will find out. …

 And soon, they told her her friend, Shelby Hiestand, was also being questioned.